pflanze/functional-perl/README.md

     is done by letting go of the outer layers (like the head of the list) in a timely manner, thus the same solutions as discussed on "Leak potential" apply.

+## Installation

+For simplicity during development there is no installer support, instead the bundled scripts modify the library load path to find the files locally.

+To use `bin/repl` interactively, `Term::ReadLine::Gnu` is
+necessary.
+On Debian systems, install `libterm-readline-gnu-perl`, or install from CPAN (run `cpan`, then `install Term::ReadLine::Gnu`.)